FAQs

 Some possible accommodations that can be requested from the Authority include but are not limited to: Rent from relative based on nexus, extra bedroom for Medical equipment and supplies based on nexus, Live in Aides or 24-hour nurse, Extra bedroom due to disability, transfer of building and or unit due to disability.
 Also, modification of the unit based on the disability may be permitted.

-According to the ACOP and the Administrative Plan, the response time for request from tenants in the Low-Income Public Housing Program is up to 30 days from the receipt of the request, and for tenants who are part of the Housing Choice Voucher (HCV) Program, The Section 504 Coordinator has fifteen (15) days to send a response to the tenant regarding their initial request.
 Once the initial response is sent out, if the tenant or applicant disagrees with the decision, he or she has ten (10) business days to file a written appeal providing facts that they believe may change the decision; If after those ten (10) days, there is no change, then a written response will be sent to the tenant or applicant advising them that if they disagree with the decision made on their appeal they can request to have an informal administrative hearing scheduled at a mutually convenient time for both parties.

 View Request for Reasonable Accommodation, here.